 If you’re looking to add more than one spot to your “Visited Places” list, look no further.
-Head on a day trip to Pyeongchang and/or Gangneung with Trazy and visit up to 3 places of your choice!
 Gangwon-do is the #1 destination in Korea when it comes to enjoying a true Winter Wonderland experience.
-So, set out on a 1 day trip to places such as Daegwallyeong Sheep Ranch, Jumunjin Beach or Pyeongchang Trout Festival which offer picturesque Winter-only views!
+So, set out on a 1 day trip to places in Pyeongchang and Gangneung, such as Daegwallyeong Sheep Ranch, Jumunjin Beach, Jeongdongjin Beach, or Pyeongchang Trout Festival which offer picturesque Winter-only views!

 One of the things that make Korea such an attractive Winter destination is probably the exquisite scenery of mountains blanketed in glistening white snow.
 This is also just one of the many reasons you should visit Mt.
 Deogyusan and Maisan this Winter.
 Despite being the lesser-known mountains, these tall mounds of Earth provide some of the most beautiful panoramas of Nature.
 The iconic Sangjeru and Tapsa Temple, at Mt.
 Deogyusan and Maisan respectively, create a perfect balance with the surroundings, boasting a magnificent view against a backdrop of snow-capped mountains.

 Vivaldi Park Ski Resort is definitely one of the top destinations in Hongcheon, especially in the winter.
-Nonetheless, a 30-minuted drive will take you to another one of Hongcheon’s winter wonderlands – Hongcheon River Trout Festival.
-Featuring various activities such as trout-catching bare-handed, ice-fishing, sledding at Vivaldi Park Snow World and many more.
+Nonetheless, a 30-minute drive will take you to another one of Hongcheon’s winter wonderlands – the Hongcheon River Trout Festival.
+Featuring various activities such as trout-catching bare-handed, ice-fishing, sledding at Vivaldi Park Snow World, and many more.
 What makes this particular festival unique is that the trout here are fed with ginseng grown for 6 years!

 Daegwalleong is another must-visit winter destination for its noteworthy snowy mountain tops and sheep farms.
 Thanks to the heavy snowfalls in this area, the Daegwallyeong Snow Festival has been a success for many years since it first began in 1993.
 The main attractions at this land of snow are the colossal ice sculptures, some even made by the locals there, which are displayed throughout the festival.
 With various performances and many more activities to take part in, a day trip to Daegwallyeong Snow Festival will certainly be a memorable one for you and your loved ones!